 If you don't already have one, you should add a

-is the prefered format as it supports formatting features other formats do not.
+READMEfiles such as.txt, but markdown.mdis the prefered format as it supports formatting features other formats do not.

 Here is GitHub's documentation on markdown.

-Do you have a description
+Do you have a description?

 Your repository's description is often the first text people will see since it appears on most searching and exploring views on GitHub.
 Having an concise yet informative description will help you grab the attention of users that may be interested in your repository.
 However, if you have issues labeled

-, GitHub often shows those issues instead of your description as a way to encourage potential contributors to give your repository a look.You can edit the description by clicking the gear in the upper right corner of a repository's landing page.
+good first issueorhelp wanted, GitHub often shows those issues instead of your description as a way to encourage potential contributors to give your repository a look.You can edit the description by clicking the gear in the upper right corner of a repository's landing page.

-Do you have a .editorconfig
+Do you have a .editorconfig?

 An

-file is a settings file supported by most common C# IDEs and editors.
+.editorconfigfile is a settings file supported by most common C# IDEs and editors.
 It includes settings like tabs vs spaces, indentation size, suppressing compiler warnings, and more.
-You can have multiple.editorconfig
+You can have multiple.editorconfigfiles in various directories if you need directory specific settings.Here is

-Do you have "dotnet test
+Do you have "dotnet test" projects?

 If you don't already have a unit testing project, consider making one.
 Unit tests help with regression testing, validate code works on different environments, doing test-driven development, etc. Unit tests can also serve as examples of how to use the code.